Designed with community in mind, Woodley’s Shed community pavilion design update

-Pictured: Artist's impressions of proposed reimagined Woodley's Shed community pavilion
+Pictured: Artist's impression of the reimagined Woodley's Shed community pavilion, day time view

-While the draft WHT Place, Design and Landscape Plan (PDLP) Part 2 – Berrys Bay community feedback period closed in mid 2025, design work continues for the new Woodley’s Shed community pavilion.
-Learn more about the PDLP here.
+While the draft WHT Place, Design and Landscape Plan (PDLP) Part 2 – Berrys Bay community feedback period closed in mid 2025, learn more about the PDLP here.

 The new parkland is planned to open for community use ahead of Western Harbour Tunnel’s opening in 2028.